alvarogarcia7/uniq-files/README.md

 ### Output format

 The output format is a bash script, that will invoke `rm`.
 It can have comments.
+As of 2017-04, the program does not guarantee the order of the output files matches the order of the input file.
+(Open an issue if you wish to expand the program.
+Or even better, send a pull request)

 An example output: